-Signatures
+Return under the Friendly Societies Prudential Rules Signatures

 Name of Society

 Period ended 31 December

 Signatures to the FSC2 Return

 We certify that the information in this Return complies with the rules in chapter 5 of IPRU(FSOC).

-We confirm also that the society consents to a copy of this Return being placed of society. n the public file of the
+We confirm also that the society consents to a copy of this Return being placed on the public file of the society.

 Chief Executive Date

 Name (Block Capitals)

 Secretary Date

 Name (Block Capitals)

 Member of Committee Date

 Name (Block Capitals)

 Additional Committee member if the offices of the Chief Executive and Secretary are held by the same person.
 Date

+Name (Block Capitals)